 Cortlandt Manor, NY

-Drawings as visual Poetry in artists’ books and bookworks expand the merged viewing and reading experience by fusing language and marks into sculptural space.
-Dense fragmented language is in the diary notations and is part of the journal keeping.
-The artists’ books and bookworks are, like most books, involved with sequential ideas, moving in time and space.
-The sculptural space and each page of drawings, is also the book structure, it is here fused to the content and the concept.
+Drawings as visual and asemic poetry in artists’ books, bookworks & pages expand the merged viewing and reading experience by fusing language and marks into sculptural space.
+Dense fragmented language is part of the journal keeping.
+Word is often united with image rather than describing the image.
+Like most books, these are also involved with sequential ideas, moving in time and space.
+The sculptural space and each page is fused to the content and the concept.

-The diverse visual and verbal experiences are caused by merging the multi-layered multiple elements (photos, drawings, shapes and marks), with the themes, with the fragmented readable and unreadable language.
-Content, vehicle, structure, form, medium, word, and image, hopefully reveals the concept into a variety of artists’ books and drawing pages.
+The diverse visual and verbal experiences are caused by merging the multi-layered multiple elements (photos, drawings, shapes and marks), with the themes, and with the fragmented readable and unreadable language.
+Content, vehicle, structure, form, medium, word, and image, reveals concepts- a variety of artists’ books and drawing pages.